-For those individuals and agencies who are new to commissioning video, do not despair, Loretz Visuals is at your service, ready to take you through the production process.
+If this is your first time commissioning a video then do not despair, Loretz Visuals is ready to take you through the production process.

 This process has 3 elements; Pre - production, Production and Post Production.

 Pre Production is crucial to a successful film, no stone should remain unturned.

 Firstly, the purpose of the video and the call to action is made clear and both script and shot list devised to balance your vision with your needs and budget.